5.4 Young people's participation in policy-making

 Regularity of consultations

 Consultations according to the Law no. 52/2003 on decision making transparency are organised every time a new regulation (normative act) is initiated.

-On the other hand, the frequency of the National Council For Youth (NCFY) is not regulated.
+On the other hand, the frequency of the National Council for Youth (NCFY) is not regulated and no meeting was organised after August 2021.
 The Consultative Council on Youth Issues functioned since 2016 until 2019, but the frequency of meetings varied from one every month or two months (at national level), to once every three or six months.
 The same variation ca be noticed at local level, depending on the local regulations.

-Generally, participation in Consultative Council on Youth Issues has opened to all organisations showing an interest in youth issues, both at national and local level, between 2016 and 2019.
-Since 2020, when the National Council For Youth (NCFY) has been established, 50 representatives of youth organisations or groups have been selected, based on a transparent process for the council.
+Generally, participation in the Consultative Council on Youth Issues has opened to all organisations showing an interest in youth issues at national, between 2016 and 2019.
+Since 2020, when the National Council for Youth (NCFY) has been established, 50 representatives of youth organisations or groups have been selected, based on a transparent process for the council.